Site icon British Expat Money

 piggy bank

-In fact, there are some excellent choices available.
-They include a couple of the bigger UK high street names that offer alternative offshore accounts and a selection of neobanks that provide pretty much everything you’d expect from a current account without actually being a bank.
+Some of the bigger UK high street names provide offshore accounts and there are also a number of new fintech neobanks that provide pretty much everything you’d expect from a current account without actually being a bank.

 Name of bank Account TypePros Cons Perfect for somebody who